auchung/seasonal-recipes/README.md

 We examined whether any missing data in our dataset is likely **Not Missing at Random (NMAR)**.

-The most important column with missing values is `avg_rating`, which represents the mean user rating for a recipe.
-Since `avg_rating` is computed from user-submitted ratings, it is plausible that missingness is **not random**.
-For example:
-- Newer or less popular recipes may not yet have any ratings.
-- Recipes with low engagement might never receive a rating at all.
+The column, `description`, contains missing values, which conveys that the reciper creator did not submit a description for their recipe.
+We determined that descriptions would be *NMAR* if their absence is related to qualities we don’t observe in the dataset.
+For instance, the recipe creator might decide to skip on writing a description if the recipe is very basic and they feel it doesn’t need one or if they're rushing to submit the recipe.

+Because these underlying factors aren’t captured in the dataset, the missingness in `description` is not related to other columns.
-Thus, we believe that `avg_rating` is **likely NMAR** — its missingness may be directly related to its own value or latent factors like user behavior and visibility.
-We would need additional data (e.g., views, clicks) to determine if it’s MAR instead.
+Thus, we believe that `description` is **likely NMAR** where its missingness may be directly related to its own value, not other columns.

 ---